1.0 What is AFC?

 afc --music=<path> --logdir=<path> [--force] [--checkdays=<number] [--verbose]

-That is, you should supply an absolute path to wherever your music files are located and an absolute path to a folder where you want the log file written to.
-If you specify neither, then the current working directory (i.e., the directory you are in when you run AFC) is set to be both the music and logging directory.
+If you specify neither music nor logging folders, then the current working directory (i.e., the directory you are in when you run AFC) is assumed to be the foldername that should be used for both.
 If you specify a music folder but not a log directory, the log directory is set to be whatever the music directory was set to.
 If you specify (or imply) a log directory which doesn’t exist or to which you do not have write permissions, the /tmp directory is used for logging instead.

 Logging is always performed: the log file will show what folder is being checked, how many files were checked and how many have been found to be ‘clean’ or ‘corrupt’.
 If you specify the ––verbose option, then the full path and file name of every file being checked or skipped will be listed.
 The full path and file name of any files found corrupt are always recorded in the log, regardless of whether verbose mode was specified or not.
 Log files are automatically named in the form AFC-<timestamp>.log.
 The “timestamp” component of the name will be a number, consisting of year, month, date, hour, minute.
 So, for example, you might have a file called AFC-202004191334.log.
 This would be created by a run of AFC that started on April 20th, 2020 at 1:34pm.